opensquare-network/qa-spec/standards/1.0/interactions/new.md

 ## Items

-There are 7 items in this interaction.
+There are 7 items in this interaction:

-- osn: it just means OpenSquare Network.
+- `osn`: it just means OpenSquare Network.
-- q: it means qa collaboration.
+- `q`: it means qa collaboration.
-- 1: it means the qa spec version.
+- `1`: it means the qa spec version.
-- N: it's the abbreviation of NEW, directive to create a new topic.
+- `N`: it's the abbreviation of NEW, directive to create a new topic.
-- token_identifier: it identifies a token, described in [token identifier](../entities/token-identifier.md) entity.
+- `token_identifier`: it identifies a token, described in [token identifier](../entities/token-identifier.md) entity.
-- token_amount: how many tokens to fund this topic, described at [token amount](../entities/token-amount.md) entity.
+- `token_amount`: how many tokens to fund this topic, described at [token amount](../entities/token-amount.md) entity.
-- topic_ipfs_cid: ipfs CID of a [topic](../entities/topic.md) entity.
+- `topic_ipfs_cid`: ipfs CID of a [topic](../entities/topic.md) entity.

 # Examples